NCATS-Tangerine/translator-knowledge-beacon/README.md

 * [SMPDB Beacon](http://smpdb.ca).
 Small Molecular Pathways database.
 Beacon deployed at https://kba.ncats.io/beacon/smpdb.
 * [nDex Beacon](https://github.com/NCATS-Tangerine/ndex-beacon): a Java wrapper accessing the [nDex biomedical graph archive](http://www.home.ndexbio.org/index/) biomedical network data exchange archive.
 Beacon deployed at https://kba.ncats.io/beacon/ndex.

-Other beacon wrappers are hosted in other repositories elsewhere (see the [catalog of beacons](https://github.com/NCATS-Tangerine/translator-knowledge-beacon/blob/master/api/knowledge-beacon-list.yaml)).
+Other beacon wrappers may be hosted in other repositories elsewhere (see the [catalog of beacons](https://github.com/NCATS-Tangerine/translator-knowledge-beacon/blob/master/api/knowledge-beacon-list.yaml)).

+# Knowledge Beacon Aggregator #

+REST clients may also access aggregate data obtained from a pool of Knowledge Beacons through an instance of the [Knowledge Beacon Aggregator](https://github.com/NCATS-Tangerine/beacon-aggregator), a public version for which is hosted online at **https://kba.ncats.io**.

-## Beacon Validation ##
+# Beacon Validation #

 A [Knowledge Beacon Validator](https://github.com/NCATS-Tangerine/beacon-validator) was developed to check Beacon function.

-## Knowledge Beacon Clients ##
+# Knowledge Beacon Clients #

 A basic [command line client (and associated Python client access library)](https://github.com/NCATS-Tangerine/beacon-aggregator-client) was developed for simple access to the [Knowledge Beacon Aggregator](https://github.com/NCATS-Tangerine/beacon-aggregator).
+The documentation for the client calls of the API are documented in relative detail [here](https://github.com/NCATS-Tangerine/beacon-aggregator-client/blob/master/README.md#documentation-for-api-endpoints).